TheOriginalGeez/Cupid/README.md

 ## What To Expect

 Decent graphics setup for screenshots, posing animations, and plenty of SexLab.
-Gameplay and combat has been left untouched for a smaller installation size.
+Gameplay and combat has been changed to be fun and fast.
 This list is built around installing and replacing: outfits, armor, pose animations, and SexLab animations.
 I will only provide support for installing outfits, poses, and additional SexLab animations.

 **Download Size**: 23GBs

-**Total Install Size**: 73GBs
+**Total Install Size**: 72GBs

 ## Requirements